 Due to the nature of dental care requiring face-to-face interaction, the risk of COVID-19 cross-contamination is very high in the dental setting.
 For dental practices, strict and effective infection control protocols are urgently needed.
-In this article, through research and experience, we are going to create a detailed step-by-step guide for dental practices to minimize the risk of COVID-19 infection when giving dental care.
+In this article, through research and experience, we are going to create a detailed step-by-step guide to “How to Prevent Cross-Contamination During Dental Care” to minimize the risk of COVID-19 infection.

 We will break the guideline into three parts: before, during, and after giving dental care.

 How to Prevent Cross-Contamination: Before Giving Dental Care

 Step 1: Identify your team members who belong to the high-risk group.